yelog/i18n.nvim/README.md

   Cycles the active display language used for inline virtual text.
 It moves to the next entry in `locales` (wrapping back to the first).
 Inline overlays refresh automatically.
 - :**I18nToggleOrigin**
   Toggles between showing the translated text (current language) and the raw/original i18n key in inline virtual text.
 When disabled you can easily copy / inspect the key names; toggling again restores the translation overlay.
+- :**I18nToggleLocaleFileEol**
+  Toggles showing end-of-line translations in locale source files (per i18n key line).
+When enabled, each key line in a locale translation file shows the current display locale’s translation as EOL virtual text; disabling hides these overlays (useful for focused editing or cleaner diffs).

 ## blink.cmp Integration